Nevar530/Ars-Caelorum/README.md

 These rules are locked unless deliberately redesigned:

+1. Code is truth.
+2. Board truth comes first.
-1. Pilots are the only initiative actors.
+3. Pilots are the only initiative actors.
-2. Mechs are controlled bodies, not initiative owners.
+4. Mechs are controlled bodies, not initiative owners.
+5. Runtime unit `x/y` is the unit center tile.
-3. Occupancy is authority.
+6. Occupancy is authority.
-4. Enter Mech / Exit Mech are core contextual actions.
+7. Enter Mech / Exit Mech are core contextual actions.
-5. Weapons are not generic abilities.
+8. Weapons are not generic abilities.
-6. Items and abilities share the same broad runtime action path where possible.
+9. Items and abilities share the same broad runtime action path where possible.
-7. Start state and deployment are authored map data, not fallback hacks.
+10. Start state and deployment are authored data, not fallback hacks.
-8. Mission select is catalog-driven.
+11. Mission select is catalog-driven.
-9. CPU uses real gameplay rules, not cheat rules.
+12. CPU uses real gameplay rules, not cheat rules.
-10. Code is truth.
+13. Builder writes truth.
+14. Engine runs truth.
+15. Export packages truth.
+16. Validation protects truth.

 ---

 ## Structure System V1

-Structures are now real board authority, not decorative art.
+Structures are real board authority, not decorative art.

-The structure system moved away from blocked tile thinking.
+The structure system moved away from blocked-tile thinking.

 ### Rejected Model